selvin-paul-raj/selvin-paul-raj/README.md

 - 🌱 Strong problem-solving aptitude, capable of making well-informed decisions to address complex challenges.
 - 🔥  Demonstrated programming expertise, translating innovative ideas into functional, user-centric applications.
 - ✈️ Enthusiastic about technological advancements, driven by a passion for contributing to the IT landscape's evolution.
+- 😅 Fun fact: Equal is Not Always Equal in Javascript.🤣
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](https://in.linkedin.com/in/selvin-paulraj-k-472b31267)

 ---